FlexMeasures/flexmeasures/documentation/views/portfolio.rst

 Changes to the power profile due to flexible schedules
 =====================================================

-As we also discuss on the :ref:`control` page, a crucial goal of FlexMeasures is to visualise the opportunities within flexible schedules.
+A crucial goal of FlexMeasures is to visualise the opportunities within flexible schedules.
 This goal is not yet completely realised, but we show a mock here of how this could like when realised:

 Just below the power profile, the net effect of flexible schedules that have previously been compute by FlexMeasures is plotted.